RESOURCES & INITIATIVES

 The ACOS Alliance strives to empower both news organizations and freelance journalists to embed the highest safety standards into their work.
 Our Safety Checklist ensures that relevant safety issues have been discussed before an assignment.

-The organizations listed on the right side of this page have all pledged their support to the protection of journalists that voluntarily put themselves in harm's way to report the news, each offering a variety of different safety resources for journalists and their families to utilize.
+The following ACOS signatory organizations have all pledged their support for the protection of freelance journalists and each offer a variety of different safety resources for journalists and their families to utilize.